 Liabilities Subject to Compromise: Pre-petition amounts subject to compromise are assumed to be settled in accordance with the terms of the Plan.
-For purposes of the Financial Projections, this settlement is reflected in statements of financial position only and is given effect during 2010 as an equity transaction.
+For purposes of the Financial Projections, this settlement is reflected in statements of financial position and statements of cash flows only and is given effect during 2010 as an equity transaction.